cahergil/MyAppPortfolio/README.md

 This app is the first and second project in Udacity's Android Developer Nanodegree.

-	**1. Popular Movies Stage 1 requirements:**
+1. **Popular Movies Stage 1 requirements:**
   1. Present the user with a grid arrangement of movie posters upon launch.
   2. Allow your user to change sort order via a setting:
   3. The sort order can be by most popular or by highest-rated
   4. Allow the user to tap on a movie poster and transition to a details screen with additional information such as:
     * *original title.*
     * *movie poster image thumbnail.*
     * *a plot synopsis.*
     * *user rating.*
     * *release date.*

-	**2. Popular Movies Stage 2 requirements:**
+2. **Popular Movies Stage 2 requirements:**
   1. Allow users to view and play trailers ( either in the youtube app or a web browser).
   2. Allow users to read reviews of a selected movie.
   3. Allow users to mark a movie as a favorite in the details view by tapping a button(star).
 This is for a local    movies collection that you will maintain and does not require an API request*.
   4. Modify the existing sorting criteria for the main view to include an additional pivot to show their favorites collection.